MahmouddAhmed/Machine-Learning-For-3D-Geometry/README.md

 I would like to thank the Machine Learning for 3D-Geometry course at the Technical University of Munich and my supervisors for providing the opportunity to work on these assignments.
 <br><br>

+## Disclaimer
+The guidelines, tips and markdown cells for this repository were provided by the Machine Learning for 3D Geometry course department at Technical University of Munich.
+The implementation, results and analysis presented in this repository are my own.
+Any errors or inaccuracies are my own and do not reflect the views or opinions of the course department or the Technical University of Munich.

+It is important to note that the exercises in this repository are intended for educational purposes only and should not be submitted as your own work.
+Plagiarism is a serious academic offense and will not be tolerated.
+It is the responsibility of the user to understand and adhere to their institution's academic integrity policies.

 ## References
 [1] Park, Jeong Joon, et al. "Deepsdf: Learning continuous signed distance functions for shape representation."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019